-A Brief History
+A Brief History:

 In 1857, Édouard-Léon Scott de Martinville invented the phonautograph, which could graphically record sound waves.
-In early 1877, Charles Cros devised a way to reverse that process on a photoengraving to form a groove that could be traced by a stylus, causing vibrations that could be passed on to a diaphragm, recreating sound waves.
+In early 1877, Charles Cros devised a way to reverse that process on a photoengraving to form a groove which could be traced by a stylus, causing vibrations that could be passed on to a diaphragm, recreating sound waves.

 In late 1877, Thomas Edison used Cros’ theories to invent the cylinder phonograph, allowing music lovers to experience recorded music in their homes for the first time.
 Can you imagine a modern cylinder phonograph?
 Tangential tracking…no arc error…no skating error.
 The concept was flawless.

-In 1887, Emile Berliner invented the technically inferior disk phonograph.
-Since disks are much cheaper to produce, fit nicely in display bins at stores, and can include larger cover art and notes, they became the standard.
+But since disks are much cheaper to produce than cylinders, and since disk fit nicely in display bins at stores and can include larger cover art and notes, they became the standard.
 And so began the long history of the recorded music industry being more about consumer convenience and optimal profits than about optimal fidelity.

 In the early 1980s, when digital recording became readily available, studios converted from analog to digital to save money.
-For studios, this cost less for the equipment, required less space for both recording and archiving, and made it easier to mix and edit tracks in postproduction.
+For studios, this cost less for the equipment, required less space for both recording and archiving, and made it easier to mix and edit tracks in post-production.
 For consumers, there weren't many advantages.
 Most of the early digital recordings were produced with relatively low resolution and sounded so fatiguing they would make you want to tear your ears off.

 Long before the DVD, SACD, or DSD formats were developed, the Bit Stream DAC chip was introduced to the consumer market as a lower-cost alternative to the significantly more expensive R-2R multi-bit DAC chip.
 Bit Stream DAC chips have built-in algorithms to convert PCM input to DSD, which is then converted to analog.
 Once again, the result was a huge cost saving at the expense of fidelity.

 In contrast, not only do multi-bit R-2R DAC chips cost significantly more to manufacture than single-bit DAC chips, but they also require much larger and more sophisticated power supplies.
-If you were to make a 7.1 channel R-2R CD/DVD/SACD player, it would cost several times the price of Bit Stream technology, and it would be several times the size.
+If you were to make a 7.1 channel R-2R multi-disk player, it would cost several times the price of Bit Stream technology and it would be several times the size.
 Certainly not what the average consumer is looking for.

 To sum things up, the recorded music industry has made decision after decision to maximize profits and mass consumer appeal at the expense of the audio purist.
 History lesson over.

-DSD vs. PCM Technology
+DSD vs. PCM Technology:

 There are three major areas where both PCM and DSD fall short of perfection: quantization errors, quantization noise, and non-linearity.

 Though modern sampling rates are high enough to fool the human ear, quantization errors still occur when translating from one format to another.
-For example, when Sony decided to archive their analog master libraries to DSD64 back in the mid 1990s, they were wrong to believe that these masters would be future-proof and able to reproduce any consumer format.
+For example, when Sony decided to archive their analog master libraries to DSD64 back in 1995, they were wrong to believe that these masters would be future-proof and able to reproduce any consumer format.
 The fact is, these masters could only properly reproduce a format that was divisible by 44.1KHz.
 So any modern 96KHz or 192KHz recording created from DSD64 master files have quantization errors.

 This leads me to one of the many things that enrage me about the recorded entertainment industry.
-If 44.1KHz was the standard that was engineered to put aliasing errors in less critical audio frequencies, then why did they start using multiples of 48KHz?!?!?!?
+If 44.1KHz was the standard which was engineered to put aliasing errors in less critical audio frequencies, then why did they start using multiples of 48KHz?!?!?!?
 All they had to do was go with 88.2KHz and 176.4KHz as the modern HD consumer formats, and all of this mess could have been avoided.
 They made DXD, a 24-bit 352.8KHz studio format, equally divisible by 44.1KHz.
 What blithering idiot decided to put a wrench in the works with 96KHz and 192KHz HD audio?!?!?!?

 The Myth of Pure DSD:

 Despite the marketing hype, there are almost no pure DSD recordings available to consumers.
-This is because there is currently no way to edit, mix, and master DSD files.
-Only the rare DSD recordings made from a mixed and mastered analog recording, or those recorded direct to DSD without any postproduction, are pure DSD.
-Most so-called pure DSD recordings are, in fact, edited in PCM.
+This is partially because up until quite recently there was no way to edit, mix, and master DSD files.
+So most pure DSD recordings which are commercially available are those recorded direct to DSD without any post-production.
+There are some new studio software packages which can edit, mix, and master in DSD, but these are quite rare in the industry, and mostly used by small boutique recording companies.
+Most DSD recordings are in fact, edited, mixed, and mastered in PCM and then converted back to DSD.
 The marketing hype DSD flow chart you see below rarely exists anywhere but in theory.
 Yikes…the secret is out.

 Another common marketing myth about DSD vs. PCM is that when blind listening tests were done comparing DSD to PCM, there was a consensus that PCM had a fatiguing quality and DSD had a more analog-like quality.
 This was proved to be total marketing BS.
-One way that marketing lie was perpetuated was with hybrid SACDs that have DSD64 and 16-bit 44.1KHz PCM on the same disk.
-The DSD64 tracks have roughly 33 times the resolution of the 16-bit 44.1KHz tracks so that they could make DSD sound better than PCM in comparisons.
+One way that marketing lie was perpetuated was with hybrid SACDs which have DSD64 and 16-bit 44.1KHz PCM on the same disk.
+The DSD64 tracks have over 30 times the resolution of the 16-bit 44.1KHz tracks so that they could make DSD sound better than PCM in comparisons.
 The truth is that in recent blind studies they've proved that high-resolution PCM and DSD are statistically indistinguishable from one another.
 Considering that nearly all DSD recordings were edited, mixed, and mastered in PCM, it is no wonder.

-Of course most recordings are engineered to sound best on a car stereo or portable device as opposed to on a high-end audiophile system.
+Keep in mind that most recordings are engineered to sound best on a car stereo or portable device as opposed to on a high-end audiophile system.
 It’s a well-known fact that artists and producers will often listen to tracks on an MP3 player or car stereo before approving the final mix.

 Hear It for Yourself:

-Mojo Audio’s Mystique DAC has the purest digital conversion possible.
+Mojo Audio’s Mystique EVO DAC has the purest digital conversion possible.

-- A true nonoversampling R-2R multi-bit design
+- A true non-oversampling R-2R ladder DAC design.

-- No noise-shaping, upsampling, or oversampling algorithms
+- No noise-shaping, upsampling, or oversampling algorithms.

-- MSB zero-crossing voltage adjustment circuitry to optimize linearity
+- MSB zero-crossing voltage adjustment circuitry to optimize linearity.

-- Perfectly bit-aligned left and right channel hardware-based demultiplexing
+- Perfectly bit-aligned left and right channel hardware-based demultiplexing.

 The Mystique is in a class by itself.
-Explosive micro-dynamics combined with harmonically coherent micro-details reveal the true time, tune, tone, and timbre of the original performance.
+Explosive micro-dynamics combined with harmonically coherent micro-details reveal the true time, tune, tone, and timbre of the original musical performance.

 Owner, Mojo Audio